Welcome to today's edition of the Rush 24-7 podcast.

 No, no, no, that's a different thing.

-The uh I'm talking about the rally, I guess it was in North Carolina where the uh the old Trump guy punched the guy in the face.
+I'm talking about the rally, I guess it was in North Carolina, where the old Trump guy punched the guy in the face.

-I mean, you got people at Lafayette Park across in the White House, but it's it's it's not the people in the media, they never encounter, they never have to live through things like what happened in Ferguson, like what goes on in a campus of Mizzou.
+I mean, you got people at Lafayette Park across the White House, but it's not the people in the media, they never encountered, they never have to live through things like what happened in Ferguson, like what goes on in a campus in Mizzou.

 My only point is they're so insulated that they see these protests on TV and they see them as generic things.

-They don't they they in no way can relate to them.
+They in no way can relate to them.

 They have no way of empathizing and understanding the raw emotion that peaceful people in these communities have for what's being done in the name of dissent, in the name of attacking Republicans, in the name of supposed racism.